Saturday, May 25, 2013

 Sunday, September 30, 2012

-December 2010: Abbie's first birthday
+December 2010: Angel's first birthday

 The next night we had them come to our house for a private little party with our family and some extended relatives.
-We had dinner and spent the rest of the night enjoying Abbie and laughing a lot.
+We had dinner and spent the rest of the night enjoying Angel and laughing a lot.
 It was great to have some personal time.
 That night they spent the night at our house.
 It was comforting to have them under our roof.
 In the morning we all went to church.
 I wanted to show off my sweet granddaughter and her wonderful adoptive parents.
 I wanted to share them with everyone I knew!

 June 2010: The adoption is final